Dennis Felton joined the Tulsa men's basketball program in April of 2014.

 Before he became a head coach, Felton climbed the collegiate ladder in a series of assistant jobs.
 He began at the University of Delaware for four seasons (1986-90) before one season each at Tulane and St. Joseph's.

-In 1992 he got his break when he took an assistant's post at Providence under Rick Barnes.
+In 1992 he took an assistant's post at Providence under Rick Barnes.
 That season began a 6-year apprenticeship with Barnes that included two with the Friars and four at Clemson University (1994-98).

 The six teams that Barnes and Felton coached together all posted winning seasons (including three 20-win campaigns), all played in the postseason (four NCAA berths, two in the NIT) and went 114-71, averaging 19 wins per year.
 In 1997 the Tigers went 21-8 and reached the NCAA Sweet 16.